nuscien/trivial/docs/console/progress/README.md

 In `Trivial.Console` [namespace](../) of `Trivial.Console.dll` [library](../../).

-## Console progress component
+## Progress control

+We would like to do better than print `Loading...` when the program is proccessing a task for a long while.
-You can output a progress bar with customized style to the standard output stream.
+Now we have the progress control `ProgressLine` to output a progress bar to the standard output stream.
+And we can customize its style and other settings by using an instance of `ProgressLineOptions` class as a parameter.

 ```csharp
 var Main(string[] args)